 Follow Us On:

-Yahya Khan after becoming the Chief Martial Law Administrator in 1969 announced that he would make it possible that free and fair elections will be conducted in Pakistan and a new constitution will be made soon.
-For that reason, he introduced a Legal Framework Order in March 1970 that determined principles for the future constitution of Pakistan.
-It also dissolved the One-Unit scheme on 1st July 1970.
+After becoming the Chief Martial Law Administrator in 1969, Yahya Khan announced to conduct free and fair elections and gave an assurance that a new constitution would be made soon.
+In March 1970 he announced the Legal Framework Order that determined principles for the future constitution of Pakistan and on 1st July 1970 he dissolved the One-Unit scheme.
+The salient features of the LFO 1970 are as below:

 1: The National Assembly of Pakistan will consist of 313 seats with 13 seats reserved for women.
-Out of 313, 169 seats were to be for East Pakistan, 85 for Punjab, 28 for Sindh, 19 for NWFP, 5 for Baluchistan and 7 seats were allotted to the tribal areas.
+Out of 313, 169 seats were reserved for East Pakistan, 85 for Punjab, 28 for Sindh, 19 for NWFP, 5 for Baluchistan, and 7 seats were allotted to the tribal areas.

 3: The elections for National Assembly will be held on 5 October 1970 and for provincial assemblies not later than 22 October.